Sagarika-02/Facebook-Clone/README.md

-This is the HTML-CSS based clone of Facebook Home and Login Page
+It is a HTML-CSS based clone of Facebook Home and Login Page